 Your claim could be denied because you forgot to check a box or inadvertently used an incorrect form.

-An experienced disability lawyer in Missouri can assist you.
+An experienced Missouri social security disability lawyer can assist you.

 Your lawyer understands how to document your impairment and build a persuasive claim.
 Your lawyer will ensure you see the right doctors and medical providers in order to obtain supporting documentation.

-How a Missouri Social Security Disability Lawyer Can Help
+How a Missouri Social Security Disability Attorney Can Help

 Understanding the process and providing the correct documentation increases the chances of getting your benefits approved.